mgelde/CPPC/README.md

     ...

-    // openssl-functions use a non-zero return code to indicate error using ct = cwrap::CallCheckContext<cwrap::IsNotZeroReturnCheckPolicy, OpenSSLErrorPolicy>;
+    // openssl-functions use a non-zero return code to indicate error using ct = cppc::CallCheckContext<cppc::IsNotZeroReturnCheckPolicy, OpenSSLErrorPolicy>;
-    //functions returning pointers return nullptr on error using ct_ptr = cwrap::CallCheckContext<cwrap::IsNotNullptrReturnCheckPolicy, OpenSSLErrorPolicy>;
+    //functions returning pointers return nullptr on error using ct_ptr = cppc::CallCheckContext<cppc::IsNotNullptrReturnCheckPolicy, OpenSSLErrorPolicy>;

     RSA *rsa = ct_ptr::callChecked(RSA_new);
     BIGNUM *exponent = ct_ptr::callChecked(BN_new);
     ct::callChecked(BN_set_word, exponent.get(), 65537);
     ct::callChecked(RSA_generate_key_ex, rsa.get(), 2048, exponent.get(), nullptr);
 ```
 Note that we ignore the resource leaks here.
-In order to deal with those, we could use a smart-pointer or CWrap's `Guard` class (see below).
+In order to deal with those, we could use a smart-pointer or CPPC's `Guard` class (see below).

 You can look at a more detailed snippet in examples/rsa.cpp.
-Looking at that file: If compiled with gcc 6.1.1 and optimization -O2, the CWrap way of creating an RSA keypair results in 264 bytes in the binary, whereas the "standard C way" compiles to 550 bytes (with clang 3.8.1 we see 278 vs. 503 bytes).
+Looking at that file: If compiled with gcc 6.1.1 and optimization -O2, the CPPC way of creating an RSA keypair results in 264 bytes in the binary, whereas the "standard C way" compiles to 550 bytes (with clang 3.8.1 we see 278 vs. 503 bytes).
 I'll try to produce a more detailed analysis in a blog-post.

 ### Guard
 The `Guard` class can be used to wrap C-types so that they are always deallocated using an arbitrary function.
 The effect is very similar to that of a smart-pointer.
 Indeed, in many cases a smart pointer is just as good.
 But there are some scenarios in which a smart pointer is a bit awkward to use.